Games Participation Rules

 Transportation to/from the Games

-Chartered bus and/or air travel will be arranged for Games participants who have chosen BC Games transportation, from predetermined zone pick-up points for arrival in Vernon on Wednesday, March 22 or Thursday, March 23, 2023.
-Charter bus and/or air transportation will depart from Vernon in the afternoon and evening of Sunday, February 27.
+Chartered bus and/or air travel will be arranged for Games participants who have chosen BC Games transportation, from predetermined zone pick-up points for arrival in Maple Ridge on Wednesday, July 17, 2024.
+Charter bus and/or air transportation will depart from Maple Ridge in the afternoon and evening of Sunday, July 21, 2024.

 Consumption of alcohol, cannabis, and tobacco (including vaping) are NOT permitted on BC Games transportation.
 Bus drivers have the authority to remove any passengers from BC Games transportation who do not comply with these regulations.